How to Write an Extemporaneous Speech - 4 Easy Steps

 Repetition

 A speech without repetition is as good as dead.
-After the end of your speech, your audience needs to know straightforwardly what your key points are.
-You thus need to repeat the points severally to achieve this.
+After the end of your speech, your audience needs to know straightforwardly what your main points are.
+Thus, you need to repeat the points several times to achieve this.
 State them in the introduction and conclusion.

 Frequently Asked Questions